John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 “One of the most remarkable and important films I was ever to do.”

-Despite the damage the Red Channels listing did to Julie’s career, he was unquestionably one of the era’s most talented actors.
-And Shelley Winters was one actress who certainly recognized this.
+Despite the damage the Red Channels listing did to Julie’s career, he was one of the era’s most talented actors.
+Shelley Winters was an actress who recognized this.

-When approached to play the female lead opposite Julie in He Ran All the Way, Shelley was under contract at Universal International.
-So of course, there were complications in getting Universal to loan her out for the film.
-As Shelley remembered,
+Shelley was still under contract to Universal International when she was approached to play the female lead opposite Julie in He Ran All the Way.
+This meant there’d be negotiations before Universal would agree to loan Shelley out for the film.
+As Shelley remembered, the negotiations got complicated:

 “At first, Universal refused to let me do it.
 They wanted me to do some cockamamie film called Little Egypt.
 I did not want to do another forgettable film, and I was most anxious to work with John Garfield and the director, John Berry, but I did not want to risk suspension by flatly refusing Little Egypt.
 I needed the money, so I hit upon what I thought was an ingenious plan of action.”